naftiko/fleet/README.md

 <img src="https://naftiko.github.io/docs/images/technology/fleet-overview.png" width="600">

-The Community Edition is provided as freeware, with upcoming Standard and Enterprise editions that will add premium features suitable for advanced projects and organizations.
+The Community Edition is provided as freeware, with upcoming Standard and Enterprise editions that will add premium features suitable for advanced projects and larger organizations.

 ## Features